11/28/2021 by Ann Teaff |

 This kind of projecting out, we believe, is a matter of deep hope.
 It can give us greater clarity about our mission and purpose, give direction to each day, and help us guide our communities to work together to shape the kind of programs that serve our schools and the world in the best possible ways.

 It helps, we think, for heads to remember that feelings of worry, doubt, and uncertainty brought on by disruptive change is natural and inevitable.
 It represents a classic stage in human dynamics.
 Leaders would be wise to acknowledge the uncertainty and anxiety they (and others) are feeling.
 But it’s also important to see this moment in history as an opportunity for deeper conversations in schools.

 Our goal here isn’t to be prescriptive.
 We mostly want heads to take time now to see what they’ve achieved this past year and to set aside time over the coming school year to begin the process of taking what we’ve learned and moving our schools forward, confident in what we can achieve.
 Here in lies hope.
 Even as we address the current challenges and pressures, we can also lead the process of discovery and innovation, find new potentials in our programs, and start evolving our schools so they remain deeply mission aligned and highly effective in preparing children for the world they will someday lead.

-Ann Teaff, Karen Neitzel, and Peter O'Neill are consultants within our Coaching and Mentoring Practice.
+Ann Teaff and Karen Neitzel are consultants within our Leadership Coaching Practice.
 They support heads of school, key administrators, and boards of trustees in personal, professional, and strategic growth.